gabrielcuvillier/arxwasm/README.md

 __http://wasm.continuation-labs.com/arxdemo__

-This is an online demonstration of that port using the __Arx Fatalis Demo__, that you can run directly in your browser and enjoy playing!
+This is an online demonstration of the project using the __Arx Fatalis Demo__, that you can run directly in your browser and enjoy playing!
 It consists of a main HTML file embedding the Wasm module, and some Javascript code to automatically fetch the Arx Fatalis Demo data.